We, BRYTER GmbH (hereinafter “we” or “BRYTER”) are pleased about your interest in our company.

 Within the website visit, we use the common SSL procedure (Secure Socket Layer) in conjunction with the respective highest encryption level your browser supports.
 This usually is 256-bit encryption.
 If your browser does not support 256-bit encryption, we will use 128-bit v3 technology instead.
 Whether an individual website of our internet offer is transmitted encrypted or not is evident by the closed display of the key or lock symbol in the lower status bar of your browser.

 Apart from this, we use appropriate technical and organisational security measures in order to protect your data from accidental or wilful manipulation, partial or complete loss, destruction or unauthorised access by third parties.
-Our security measures will be improved continually according to the technological developments.
+Our security measures are continuously improved in response to technological developments and the ever changing threat landscape.